-Notes .-
+Notes.-

-- 1. Vse stalling speed or minimum steady flight speed in the landing configuration is in Section "Abbreviations and Symbols". - 2.
-V_D design diving speed. - 3.
-Refer to 6.3.1.2.11 for increased recording requirements. - 4.
-Record sufficient inputs to determine power. - 5.
+- 1. V{Se} stalling speed or minimum steady flight speed in the landing configuration is in Section "Abbreviations and Symbols". - V_D design diving speed. - 3.
+Record sufficient inputs to determine power. - 4.
 For aeroplanes with control systems in which movement of a control surface will back drive the pilot's control, "or" applies.
 For aeroplanes with control systems in which movement of a control surface will not back drive the pilot's control, "and" applies.
-In aeroplanes with split surfaces, a suitable combination of inputs is acceptable in lieu of recording each surface separately. - 6.
-Refer to 6.3.1.2.12 for increased recording requirements. - 7.
-If signal available in digital form. - 8.
-Recording of latitude and longitude from INS or other navigation system is a preferred alternative. - 9.
-If signals readily available.
+In aeroplanes with split surfaces, a suitable combination of inputs is acceptable in lieu of recording each surface separately.
+In aeroplanes with independent pilot input on primary controls, each pilot input on primary controls needs to be recorded separately. - If signal available in digital form. - Recording of latitude and longitude from INS or other navigation system is a preferred alternative. - If signals readily available. - It is not intended that aeroplanes issued with an individual certificate of airworthiness before 1 January 2016 be modified to meet the measurement range, maximum sampling and recording interval, accuracy limits or recording resolution description detailed in this Appendix.